Top 10 Reasons Why Your Long-Term Disability (LTD) Company May Refuse to Do An LTD Buyout

 9. Your Claim Is Too Young

-If a disability carrier extends a buyout offer, they have concluded that your claim is expected to be paid for the maximum duration of the policy.
+If a disability carrier extends a lump sum buyout offer, they have concluded that your claim is expected to be paid for the maximum duration of the policy.
 Of course, anything can happen and so the insurance company will consider mortality and morbidity ratings based on your medical history and the insurance company’s past claim history.
 Generally, the shorter the period of time remaining on the claim the lesser the uncertainty.
 The longer the period of time remaining the more the uncertainty involved.
 If your claim is very young, not only will it be less likely that your insurance company has enough in reserves to extend a reasonable buyout offer, but the general uncertainties inherent in a long future claim may make it hard for the insurance company to measure the uncertainties

 10. There Is a Question of Your Competency to Handle a Big Payout